skyscrapers/documentation/kubernetes/monitoring.md

 ![azure auth](images/azure-auth.png)

+> [!NOTE]
-*Note that after you click `Accept` and grant the necessary permissions, you might get an error page from Dex.
-That's ok and you can ignore it and close it.*
+> after you click `Accept` and grant the necessary permissions, you might get an error page from Dex.
+That's ok and you can ignore it and close it.

 ## Kubernetes application monitoring